devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/verification_plan.md

 ## D. PX4 bridge correctness needs its own verification path

-The biggest hidden-risk area that’s not addressed by analytic problems is the **PX4 interface mapping** (frames, signs, sensor semantics).
-For that you need either:
+The largest unaddressed risk area is the **PX4 interface mapping** (frames, signs, sensor semantics).
+This requires either:

-* A “mock PX4” contract test that asserts what you send is what PX4 expects, OR
+* A “mock PX4” contract test that asserts inputs match PX4 expectations, OR
 * A golden record from PX4 with known conditions (sit on ground, arm, takeoff) and verify sensor fields match expectations.

-This can live outside unit tests (since it depends on the PX4 C lib), but it should be repeatable and automated.
+This can reside outside unit tests (since it depends on the PX4 C library), but it should be repeatable and automated.